Find Grad Schools

 79 Yearly Graduations

 The University of Texas at Dallas tops the list of the most popular school in the U.S. for neurobiology majors who are seeking their master's degree.
 Roughly 28,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
-During the 2020-2021 academic year, 79 people received their master's degree in neurobiology from UT Dallas.
-About 70% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 79 people received their master's degree in neurobiology from UT Dallas.
+Of these students, 71% were women and 38% were members of underrepresented racial-ethnic groups.

 #2